 Step three will be implemented when 70% of all adults (18+) have received at least one dose of the vaccine and at least three weeks have passed since implementing Step Two.

 At Step Three, the government expects that most remaining restrictions will be lifted.
 However, physical distancing and masking will still be expected.

-Further information regarding each step of the Re-Opening Roadmap and lifting of specific restrictions is available here.
 Businesses should continue to follow all applicable public health guidance and relevant guidelines in the Re-Open Saskatchewan Plan as we progress through the steps of the Re-Opening Roadmap.
 Significant announcements like the Re-Opening Roadmap also constitute a useful reminder to re-visit your existing COVID-19 plans and protocol documents to determine whether any updates or revisions are necessary.